Your initial installation (executing the downloaded .MSI file) appears to run ok, but the Canopy shortcut in the Start menu seems to do nothing.

 - For 32-bit Canopy, replace "canopy\app" with "canopy32\app".

-- If you installed canopy for all users, replace "%localappdata%" with "%programfiles%" (or wherever you installed Canopy).
+- If you installed canopy for all users (including for a Managed Common Install), replace "%localappdata%" with "%programfiles%" (or wherever you installed Canopy).

 If this does start Canopy, then PYTHONHOME and/or PYTHONPATH are indeed your problem.
 See the next section.